arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/datasheet/datasheet.md

 ### Application Examples

-The **Arduino® Nicla Vision** houses the computational power, camera and IMU you need to quickly develop machine vision solutions at the edge together with two wireless technologies.
-The board can act as a field-ready standalone board or can be augmented with external peripherals through the I/O available on the chip.
+The **Arduino® Nicla Vision** houses the computational power, camera and IMU you need to quickly develop machine vision solutions at the edge, along with two wireless technologies.
+The board can function as a field-ready standalone board or be extended with external peripherals through the I/O available on the chip.
 Ultra-low power consumption and integrated battery management allow for deployment in various capabilities.
 WebBLE allows for easy OTA updates to the firmware as well as remote monitoring.

 - **Warehouse & Automated Inventory Management**:
-The **Arduino Nicla Vision** is capable of detecting packages as they come near its vicinity and wake up.
-These provide the benefits of an always-on camera but with less power consumption.
-It can take pictures, predict volume/weight and also analyze for possible defects.
-Additionally, QR codes on the package can be tracked for automated pursuit of the package and relay of information to the Cloud.
+The **Arduino Nicla Vision** can detect packages as they approach and activate accordingly.
+This provides the benefits of an always-on camera with reduced power consumption.
+It can take pictures, estimate volume/weight, and check for potential defects.
+Package QR codes can also be tracked for automated follow-up and data transmission to the Cloud.

 - **Real-time process management**:
-The **Arduino Nicla Vision** is equipped for Automated Optical Inspection (AOI) even in hard-to-reach and hazardous areas thanks to the small footprint and wireless connectivity options.
-The fast Time-of-Flight sensor ensures that the image acquisition is performed in a repeatable manner, with minimal modifications to the process.
-Additionally, the IMU can provide vibration analysis for predictive maintenance.
+The **Arduino Nicla Vision** is well-suited for Automated Optical Inspection (AOI), even in challenging or hazardous environments, thanks to the small footprint and wireless connectivity options.
+The fast Time-of-Flight sensor ensures consistent image capture with minimal impact on the process.
+Additionally, the IMU can provide vibration analysis for predictive maintenance purposes.

 - **Wireless Sensor Network Reference Design**:
-The Nicla form factor has been specifically developed at Arduino® as a standard for wireless sensor networks which can be adapted by partners to develop custom-designed industrial solutions.
-Researchers and educators can use this platform to work on an industrially recognized standard for wireless sensor research and development that can shorten the time from concept to market.
+The Nicla form factor has been specifically developed at Arduino® as a standard for wireless sensor networks, allowing partners to build custom industrial solutions.
+Researchers and educators can use this platform to work on an industrially recognized standard in wireless sensor research and development, helping to reduce the time from concept to market.

 ### Accessories (Not Included)